All Episodes

 Crop failure the next morning, for example.

-I would love you know to fail at that.
+I would love to fail at that.

 I guess I don't get a private number, right?